markuryy/ComfyUI-Simple-Video-XY-Plot/README.md

 # Features

+This is a very basic node.
+It does not have many options.
 - **Parameter Comparison**: Create grids comparing different CFG and Shift values
 - **Customizable Ranges**: Set min, max, and step count for both CFG and Shift values
 - **Automatic Labeling**: Clear labels for each parameter combination